7402/morsefeed/README.md

 linked pages for practice.
 This is useful for text-only news websites where the main page just contains links to articles.

-A lengthy series of options can be saved as shortcut by using the -s option and recalled by using the -r option.
+A lengthy series of options can be saved as a shortcut by using the -s option and recalled by using the -r option.

 Runs on Mac or Linux.